 However, things haven't always run smoothly on the show.
 From difficult buyers to houses that just don't have the wow factor, she's seen her fair share of disasters over the years.

-Ahead of a brand new series of the show landing on Channel 4, Laura spoke to HELLO! and opened up about one experience that she said possibly topped them all.
+Ahead of a brand new series of the show landing on Channel 4, Laura spoke to HELLO! earlier this year and opened up about one experience that she said possibly topped them all.

 WATCH: Laura Hamilton unveils stunning home

 The 38-year-old and the production crew had been filming in Italy when disaster struck.
 Laura explained: "One minute it was gorgeous sunshine and the next the heavens opened, and it absolutely pelted it down with rain.

 "The property we were looking at was off the beaten track, and our seven vehicles pretty much got caught in a mudslide and we had to be rescued by tractors."

 She continued: "It was a disaster, but it made it memorable."
 While the rescue mission wasn't captured on camera by the crew, Laura added that eagle-eyed viewers might be able to work out which property she's referring to since she can be seen walking around in the next scene in "mud-covered high-heeled shoes".

 MORE: A Place in the Sun: meet Jean Johansson's family

 MORE: A Place in the Sun star Laura Hamilton opens up about 'rivalry' between presenters on show

 New episodes of A Place in the Sun will air later this month